svpernova09/homestead-docs/12.x/daily-usage.md

       value: bar
 ```

-After updating the `Homestead.yaml`, be sure to re-provision the machine by running `vagrant reload --provision`.
+After updating the `Homestead.yaml` file, be sure to re-provision the machine by executing the `vagrant reload --provision` command.
 This will update the PHP-FPM configuration for all of the installed PHP versions and also update the environment for the `vagrant` user.

+<a name="ports"></a>
 ### Ports

 By default, the following ports are forwarded to your Homestead environment: